Jesus great commandment and great commission

 Jesus, having risen from the dead, commissions His disciples saying: “…go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
 (Matthew 28:19-20).
 This commission directs our activities as a church.

 Our mission statement and core purposes

-Our mission is to be a contemporary and significant church that sees the lost won and the won winning throughout Edinburgh, the east coast and beyond.
+Our vision is to be a relevant and significant church that sees the lost won and the won winning throughout Edinburgh, the Lothians and beyond.

 With God’s help we plan to accomplish this through...

 1. Regularly outreaching to the unchurched population of our city